shlexware/Rayfield/Documentation.md

 Tab:CreateKeybind({
 	Name = "Keybind Example",
 	CurrentKeybind = "Q",
+	HoldToInteract = false,
 	Callback = function(Keybind)
-		-- The function that takes place when the keybind is pressed -- The variable (Keybind) is a string for the keybind currently in use end,
+		-- The function that takes place when the keybind is pressed -- The variable (Keybind) is a boolean for whether the keybind is being held or not (HoldToInteract needs to be true) end,
 })
 ```